-These incredibly deeply flavored smoked hamburgers are easy to make in your smoker and will take your cookout to the next level!
-This might be your family's new favorite way to enjoy burgers, so get prepared for some rave reviews.
+These deeply flavored smoked hamburgers are easy to make in your smoker and will take your cookout to the next level!
+This easy recipe will quickly become your family's new favorite way to enjoy burgers, so get prepared for some rave reviews.

 Traditional grilled burgers are cooked over searing high heat, but this smoked hamburgers recipe takes the opposite approach by going low and slow to soak up as much smoke flavor as possible.
 Your patience will be rewarded with juicy burger patties loaded with mouthwateringly deep smoky flavor in every bite.